ismail1432/simple-health-check/README.md

 ### PHP

-Edit the `config.php.dist` with your parameters see [slack documentation](https://api.slack.com/messaging/sending)
+Edit the `config.php.dist` with your parameters

 ```cp config.php.dist config.php```